 Nominated by CUCM

-Marion Murphy (nee Wroth) was nominated for a posthumous Order of Merit Award in the Pioneer category by the board of Credit Union Central of Manitoba.
+Barney Martin was nominated for a posthumous Order of Merit Award by the management and board of Credit Union Central of Manitoba.